benshimonz/V1/README.md

 Without enforcing Nonidenticality, the same parent may be assigned to lower two branches of the '&' quantifier.
 The 'C' and '≠C' tags are large, bold and red - this is a visual indication that these tags are used to enforce nonidenticality.

-Here are some more examples:
+Here are two more examples:

 _**Q6:** Any person that calls were made to his phone from two phones – one owned by one of his parents, the other owned by another parent (note that none, one or both phones may be owner by both parents)_